backlundtransform/CSharpNumerics/README.md

 `Integrate(this List<Numerics.Models.TimeSerie> data)`

-TimeSerie is a model with properties TimeStamp as DateTime and Value as double
+TimeSerie is a model with the properties TimeStamp as DateTime and Value as double

 To integrate a serie

 `Integrate(this List<Numerics.Models.Serie> data)`

-Serie model is a model with properties Index as souble and Value as double
+Serie model is a model with the properties Index as double and Value as double

 ### Monte Carlo Integration